How to successfully run Jenkins inside a Kubernetes Cluster?

 Jenkins is a free and open-source automation server.
-It assists you to set up a continuous integration or continuous delivery for various combinations of languages.
+It assists you in setting up a continuous integration or continuous delivery for various combinations of languages.
 Also, you can set up source repositories using pipelines and automate other regular development tasks.
 With Jenkins, you can organize your build, test, and deployment pipelines as per the requirements.
 To set up a continuous delivery (CD) pipeline, Jenkins deployed in Kubernetes Engine is normally the go-to option.
 It has important benefits over a standard VM-based deployment which are as follows:

-- The build process uses containers and a single virtual host runs various jobs against different operating systems.
+- The build process uses containers, and a single virtual host runs various jobs against different operating systems.

 - Kubernetes cluster is only used when builds are active during the transition of build executors.
 The resources available for other cluster tasks like batch processing jobs are unaccounted.